Maximum grant 15,000 EUR

 A business plan will give a clear overview of the company’s planned activities and includes an action plan for the successful implementation of the project.
 See also the guidelines for compiling a business plan.

-Financial forecasts have to be compiled on the basis of financial years.
+Financial forecasts (2017) or financial forecasts (2018) have to be compiled on the basis of financial years.
 These will include cash flow statements, income statements and balance sheets.
 Use the self-generating financial forecasts form for guidance.

 A balance sheet and an income statement about previous economic activities of the quarter preceding the application submission, if the applicant has begun economic activities.